timmahrt/pyJuliusAlign/README.txt

 Sox - http://sox.sourceforge.net/

+ * Converts the sampling frequency of the audio if needed.

  * Optional.
 If you choose to not install sox, you'll need to make sure your audio files are at the same sampling frequency as the model data (the included data is 14khz)

+ * If you forced the script to run Julius on audio that has a different sampling frequency, the aligner would completely fail.

 Cabocha - https://code.google.com/p/cabocha/

+ * used to convert typical Japanese text into romaji/phones.

  * (throw it into google translate if you need it in English)